Lumoint/se-assignment-1-setting-up-your-developer-environment-Lumoint/README.md

 #Deliverables:
 - Document detailing the setup process with step-by-step instructions and screenshots where necessary.

+Developer Environment Setup

+Software Installations

+Visual Studio 2022 Community (with Python and .NET Core workloads installed) GitBash
+GitHub Desktop
+Python 3.10.2
+MySQL 8.0.28
+Visual Studio Configuration

+Set Visual Studio as the default editor for Python files.
+Install the following extensions:
+Python
+Live Share
+Remote Development
+GitBash Configuration

+Configured GitBash with my user credentials using git config --global user.name and git config --global user.email
+.
+Added the SSH key to GitHub using ssh-keygen -t rsa -b 4096 -C "my_email@example.com" and ssh-add ~/.ssh/id_rsa
+.
+GitHub Configuration

+Created a GitHub account and set up a repository for my project.
+Installed the GitHub CLI for Windows ( choco install gh
+).
+Configured GitHub CLI with my user credentials using gh auth login
+.
+Python Environment

+Created a virtual environment for my project using python -m venv venv
+.
+Activated the virtual environment using venv\Scripts\activate.ps1
+(Windows) or
+source venv/bin/activate
+(Linux/macOS).
+Installed the necessary Python packages using pip install -r requirements.txt
+.
+MySQL Configuration

+Installed MySQL using the MySQL Installer package.
+Created a database for my project using
+CREATE DATABASE my_database
+.
+Imported the database schema using mysql -u root -p my_database < schema.sql
+.
+Extensions and Customizations

+Visual Studio

+Installed the Python Language Server extension for enhanced Python intellisense.
+Enabled Live Share to collaborate with other developers in real time.
+Configured Remote Development to connect to remote servers for debugging and deployment.
+Troubleshooting Steps

+Git credential issues: Verify that the SSH key is added to GitHub and the user credentials are correct.
+MySQL connection errors: Ensure that MySQL is running and the database credentials are correct.
+Python module import issues: Verify that the Python packages are installed in the active virtual environment.
+Visual Studio extensions not working: Ensure that the extensions are installed and enabled in the Visual Studio settings.

 - A GitHub repository containing a sample project initialized with Git and any necessary configuration files (e.g., .gitignore).
 - A reflection on the challenges faced during setup and strategies employed to overcome them.